saareliad/FTPipe/README.md

 # FTPipe

-This repository contains code used for FTPipe paper and previous and future works.
+This repository contains code used for FTPipe USENIX ATC21 paper and previous and future works.

 The code for the Pipeline Staleness Mitigation paper (in preparation) is also included.